 Vatican Museums Ticket Price

-- €20 if booked in person at the ticket office (not recommended due to the length of the lines!)
+- €20 if bought in person at the ticket office (not recommended, see previous comments about the queue)

-- From around €31 via a third-party site such as GetYourGuide (check prices here) or Tiqets (see prices here).
-Recommended option if the official site is sold out.
+- From around €31 via GetYourGuide (check prices) or Tiqets (see prices).
+Good backup option if the official site is sold out.

 St. Peter’s Basilica Ticket Price